ChainSecurity/near-for-auditors/docs/deployment.md

 ## Deploying a contract

-In order to deploy code to an account, we must have a full access key or deploy the code from the account itself(?Tynan).
-Then, we submit a ``DeployContract`` action containing the contract's bytecode.
-This will replace any already existing contract's code with the submitted bytecode.
+In order to deploy code to an account, we must have a full access key or have the contract deploy its own code.
+We submit a ``DeployContract`` action containing the contract's bytecode.
+This will replace any pre-existing code with the submitted bytecode.
 Indeed, code can be deployed multiple times to the same contract in order to upgrade it to new versions.
 If a contract needs to be non-upgradeable (trustless), all Full Access Keys need to be removed (and the contract should not be able to deploy code to itself in an untrusted manner).
-Note that there is a maximum contract code size determined by the genesis configuration (see ``max_contract_size``) (?Tynan)
+Note that there is a maximum contract code size determined by the genesis configuration (see ``max_contract_size``), which is set to 4194304 bytes (2^22) at the time of writing.

 ```rust
 DeployContractAction {